vdemeester/blog/content/posts/2018-08-16-gotest-tools-assertions.md

 }
 ```

-Result is an `interface`, thus any struct that provide a function `Success` that returns a `bool` can be used as a
+Result is an `interface`, thus any _struct_ that provide a function `Success` that returns a `bool` can be used as a
-comparaison result, making it really easy to use in your code.
+comparison result, making it really easy to use in your code.
 There is also existing type of result to make it even
-quicker to write your own comparaison.
+quicker to write your own comparison.

--   `ResultSuccess` that is a constant which is returned to indicate success.
+-   `ResultSuccess` is a constant which is returned to indicate success.
--   `ResultFailure` and `ResultFailureTemplate` that returns a failed Result with a failure message.
+-   `ResultFailure` and `ResultFailureTemplate` return a failed Result with a failure message.
 -   `ResultFromError` returns `ResultSuccess` if `err` is nil.
 Otherwise `ResultFailure` is returned with the error
 	message as the failure message.
 It works a bit like the `errors.Wrap` function of the [`github.com/pkgs/errors`](https://github.com/pkg/errors)
 	package.

-The `cmp` package comes with a few defined comparaison that, we think, should cover a high number of use-cases.
+The `cmp` package comes with a few defined comparison that, we think, should cover a high number of use-cases.
 Let's
 look at them.